 Shortly before the marriage of her maid, Katharina von Kurzbeck must have moved to the house Stadt 235 (today Tiefer Graben 22).
 Similar records from other Viennese parishes prove that on 7 January 1811 Maria Anna Laager also had to submit a testimony by her employer to the government and the parish priest, regarding her good moral conduct during her service as maidservant.

 Katharina von Kurzbeck's seal and signature from 1795 (A-Wsa, Merkantilgericht, Fasz.
 3, 1, Reihe, litt.
 CK, Nr.
 4)

 There are three different copies of the entry concerning the publication of the banns for Adam List and Maria Anna Laager in Viennese parish archives: a) the entry in the records of St. Stephen's quoted above, b) a slightly shortened copy of this entry (without the the information regarding the Kurzbeck connection) in the series of duplicate marriage records of St. Stephen's, and c) the entry in the marriage records of the Schotten parish which was made one day later, on 8 January 1811.
 The entry related to Adam List is basically identical with the earlier ones, and Katharina Baumann is given again as Adam List's mother.
 Only the dates referring to the dispensation from two publications of the banns and the delivery of the certificate ("Ist der Braut den 13.
 Jänner 811 der Verkündschein gegeben worden") have been added.
-This and the date "12 [January]" above the entry shows that the bride was still in Vienna on 13 January 1811, because (contrary to the information in the Liszt literature) Adam List's wedding in Hungary took place only on 17 January 1811.
+This note and the date "12 [January]" above the entry show that the bride was still in Vienna on 13 January 1811, because (contrary to the information in the Liszt literature) Adam List's wedding in Hungary took place only on 17 January 1811.